A shortage of Catholic priests is why the largest congregation in the U.S. is so big

 QUINTANILLA: Gray says that megacongregations like St. Charles relieve stress on smaller parishes in the area.
 Bishop Brennan says those were overcrowded.

-BRENNAN: Well, this is literally centrally located for the Diocese of Fresno and pretty much centrally located for the state of California, but specifically - and maybe in a sense, selfishly - for the Diocese of Fresno.
-It's a perfect location to draw people from every corner of the diocese.
+BRENNAN: This is literally centrally located for the Diocese of Fresno and pretty much centrally located for the state of California.
+But specifically, and maybe in a sense, selfishly for the Diocese of Fresno, it's a perfect location to draw people from every corner of the diocese.

 QUINTANILLA: St. Charles Borromeo expects to serve 14,000 families each week with just three full-time priests.
 Despite that ratio, Brennan says the pastors there will be able to care for their flock.